 Enoch Housing Authority Ltd

-The Operations and Maintenance Department consists of two separate areas:
+The Water and Sanitation Department consists of the following services

 - The delivery of water services to homes and facilities